TrekkerDave/startbootstrap-freelancer/README.md

 With the exception of the addition of the **Connections** folder, and the change of **index.html** to **index.php**, the code files for Freelancer-DB  are the same as Freelancer.

 The build files from Freelancer (**package.json** and **gulpfile.js**) can be used to build Freelancer-DB.
+As with Freelancer, you will have to install several gulp modules to do use the gulpfile.

-Please note that you must use the appropriate required files at the top of index.php.
+Please note that you must use the appropriate required files at the top of **index.php**.

 ## Future Versions